Home - Bookapy Book Preview

 “Willi?”

-I turned back, seeing sympathy and kindness in her eyes.
+I turned back and saw only sympathy and kindness in her eyes.
 I shook my head.

 “Well, I think we had better get you home, don’t you?
 Your mother will be worried about you.”